 Is SSDI Taxable at the State Level?

+Can the state tax SSDI?
 Depending on where you live, you may need to pay state taxes on your SSDI benefits.
 Today, only 12 states charge state income tax on SSDI benefits.
 SSDI is not taxable when filing a state income tax return in Illinois.

 If you file income taxes in multiple states, or some place besides Illinois, your accountant can help you determine whether your SSDI is taxable.